Get insider access

 1 lbs

 The Beats Studio Pro Wireless headphones have a decently comfortable fit for most people.
-The ear cushions have a plush feel but clamp onto your head quite hard, which can cause fatigue over time.
-However, it's more difficult to get a good fit if you have a bigger head.
+The ear cushions have a plush feel but clamp onto your head quite securely, which can cause fatigue over time or discomfort if you have a larger head.
 The ear cups don't have much range of motion.
 They're also quite shallow, and your ears might rub against the drivers, which can be irritating.
-Like the Beats Studio3 Wireless, the headband could also use more cushioning and might cause discomfort with prolonged use.
-If you're looking for more comfortable over-ears, consider the Shure AONIC 50 Gen 2 Wireless instead.
+That said, people with smaller heads or ears may not be affected by these headphones' tighter fit and shallow cups.
+Regardless, like the Beats Studio3 Wireless, the headband could also use more cushioning and might cause soreness with prolonged use.
+If you're looking for more plush over-ears, consider the Shure AONIC 50 Gen 2 Wireless instead.

 7.6